Vpekdas/get_next_line/README.md

 If you'd like to contribute, please follow the steps outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

-6. **Create a pull request**: Go to your forked repository on GitHub and create a new pull request against the master branch.

 ## License

 This project is licensed under the [MIT License](LICENSE).